Jonny's Golden Quest: Home media

 On August 9, 2011, Warner Home Video released Jonny's Golden Quest on DVD in region 1 via their Warner Archive Collection.
 This is a manufacture-on-demand release, available exclusively through Warner's online store and only in the U.S.

+The film was released on Blu-ray on September 24, 2024 as part of a double feature with Jonny Quest vs. The Cyber Insects.